 Alerts in the list are organized into groupings.
 Expanding a group reveals alert messages specific to elements on the page.
 The messages are links that when followed will place focus on the element to which the alert associates.

-Alerts associating with the Active Element will appear in the Output.
-Alerts appearing in the output are links which point to an Alerts Help page which provides details about the specific Alert.
+Alerts associating with the Active Element will appear in the ANDI Output.
+Activating an alert in the ANDI Output will open an Alerts Help page which provides details about the specific Alert and remediation steps.

 Module Selection Menu

 When ANDI is first launched, it scans for focusable/interactive elements.
 To test other areas of accessibility, ANDI features the ability to launch specialized "modules".

 See the Modules Help page for more information about each module.

 Controls and Settings buttons are found in the in the upper right corner of ANDI's display.

 The buttons are as follows: Relaunch, Advanced Settings, Hotkeys, Help, and Close.

 To run ANDI consecutively on a test page, press the refresh button.
 Alternatively, alt+= or pressing the browser's favorite/bookmark button labeled "ANDI" will relaunch ANDI.